curlycabbage/docs/README.md

 `key` is a document key that were used to index a document.
 Document key type can be a unique document ID, or a direct reference to a document.

-`fieldLengths` contains number of terms that were indexed in each field.
+`fieldLengths` contains a number of terms that were indexed in each field.

 #### `FieldDetails`